Yosuke-Ito-345/Isabelle/README.md

 # Isabelle
-This is the development version for Actuarial Mathematics in the Archive of Formal Proofs in Isabelle.
+This is the development version for "Actuarial Mathematics" in the Archive of Formal Proofs in Isabelle.